 A little longer than Loop One, you'll enjoy the "angels share" at these four bourbon distilleries in Kentucky located about 70 miles from Lexington.
 Each with its own distinct personality and taste, Maker's Mark, Heaven Hill, Jim Beam and Barton 1792 round out the distilleries.
 Read through this helpful guide for navigation tips, restaurant recommendations and more as you tour these great distilleries!

 For your first stop in bourbon country, take the Bluegrass Parkway west to the first Bardstown exit and follow the signs to Maker's Mark.
 It will take approximately 20 minutes after you exit the parkway.
 That world famous bottle with the neck dipped in red wax??
 It's the distinct trademark of Maker's Mark.
 Located in the tiny town of Loretto, you and your friends can dip and take home a one-of-a-kind souvenir.
 The Toll Gate Cafe at the distillery entrance is the perfect stop to relax after the tour.

 Head back to Bardstown where the Heaven Hill Bourbon Heritage Center and the Heaven Hill Distillery is on your left just before you reach town.
 With a fantastic tasting experience (yes, you are inside a replica of a huge bourbon barrel), a Heaven Hill Distillery Tour and so much Kentucky bourbon history, you will become a bourbon expert at this attraction.

 Historic Barton 1792 Distillery is on the site of the historic Tom Moore bourbon distillery and is renowned for their 1792 Bourbon.
-Their free tours Monday through Saturday provide the only total distillery tour in Bardstown–see how the Barton Distillery on the grounds of the historic Tom Moore bourbon distillery, established in 1879.
+Their free tours Monday through Saturday provide the only total distillery tour in Bardstown–see how the Barton Distillery began on the grounds of the historic Tom Moore bourbon distillery, established in 1879.
 Once back on U.S. 150/62 head into Bardstown and take the roundabout and turn on the second exit onto West Stephen Foster Ave/U.S. 62.
 Turn left on Barton Road and the distillery is on your right.